dx-hub-ui/budgy-app/docs/supabase-setup.md

 4. Open the CSV in a spreadsheet editor to confirm UTF-8 encoding and escaped quotes.

 If any of these steps fail, re-run `pnpm dev` to observe console output and ensure the Supabase environment variables are set.

+## Troubleshooting authentication issues

+- When developing offline or before Supabase credentials are configured correctly, the app may briefly show the `Carregando…` sta te before redirecting you back to `/login`.
+The AuthGate now treats initialization errors as an unauthenticated state so you can recover by fixing the connection or credentials and attempting to log in again.